-"transportation cost" means the cost of travelling from one place to another.

-- (2) Subject to subsections (3) and (4), the minister may provide a supplement to or for a family unit that is eligible for disability assistance ... to assist with one or more of the following: ... - (g) transportation costs, living costs, child care costs and fees resulting from - (i) the required attendance of a recipient in the family unit at a hearing, or - (ii) other requirements a recipient in the family unit must fulfil in connection with the exercise of a maintenance right assigned to the minister under section 17 [assignment of maintenance rights].
+- 55 (1) In this section: - ... "transportation cost" means the cost of travelling from one place to another. - (2) Subject to subsections (3) and (4), the minister may provide a supplement to or for a family unit that is eligible for disability assistance ... to assist with one or more of the following: ... - (g) transportation costs ... resulting from - (i) the required attendance of a recipient in the family unit at a hearing, or - (ii) other requirements a recipient in the family unit must fulfil in connection with the exercise of a maintenance right assigned to the minister under section 17 [assignment of maintenance rights].

-(3) A family unit is eligible for a supplement under this section only if
+- (3) A family unit is eligible for a supplement under this section only if - (a) there are no resources available to the family unit to cover the costs for which the supplement may be provided, and

-- (a) there are no resources available to the family unit to cover the costs for which the supplement may be provided, and - (b) a recipient in the family unit receives the minister's approval before incurring those costs. - (4) A supplement may be provided under this section only to assist with - (a) the cost of the least expensive appropriate mode of ... transportation, and - (b) in the case of a supplement under subsection (2) (f) or (g), the least expensive appropriate living costs.
+- (b) a recipient in the family unit receives the minister's approval before incurring those costs. - (4) A supplement may be provided under this section only to assist with - (a) the cost of the least expensive appropriate mode of ... transportation ...